The Start of the Moonlight Trust

 Moon was brutally killed and robbed in Dewsbury, England in May 2008 when he was just 17 years old.
 Wanting something good to come out of her brother’s death, Noushin set up Moonlight Trust to support those in need and continue her brother’s legacy.

-“He was called Moon because he was a shining light to us and now he will become the cause of bringing light to those whose lives suffer from the darkness of poverty and oppression”, Noushin.
+“He was called Moon because he was a shining light to us and now he will bring light to those whose lives suffer from the darkness of poverty and oppression” says Noushin.